webpack/webpack.js.org/src/content/plugins/commons-chunk-plugin.md

   children: boolean,
   // If `true` all children of the commons chunk are selected

+  deepChildren: boolean,
+  // If `true` recursively select all children of the commons chunk

   async: boolean|string,
   // If `true` a new async commons chunk is created as child of `options.name` and sibling of `options.chunks`.
   // It is loaded in parallel with `options.chunks`.